 Since the mid 2000's, the Great Lakes protected shorelines and inland waterways of Michigan's Upper Peninsula (Lakes Huron, Michigan and Superior) have developed populations of the aquatic invasive species Eurasian watermilfoil (Myriophyllum spicatum or EWM) with alarming proliferation.
 EWM is an aquatic invasive plant that is an major threat to water-bodies throughout North America and one of the greatest concerns in the Great Lakes States (Allan et al. 2013).

-In this collaborative (Chassell and Torch Bay Townships, U.S. Environmental Protection Agency, Great Lakes Research Center, Michigan Technological Research Institute, and Michigan Technological University) Great Lakes Restoration Initiative (http://greatlakesrestoration.us/) project, we are taking a multi-faceted analysis and extension approach aimed at arresting EWM in its early stages in the Upper Great Lakes so similar invasions do not become the norm.
+In this collaborative (Chassell and Torch Bay Townships, U.S. Environmental Protection Agency, Great Lakes Research Center, Michigan Technological Research Institute, and Michigan Technological University) Great Lakes Restoration Initiative (https://greatlakesrestoration.us/) project, we tool a multi-faceted analysis and extension approach aimed at arresting EWM in its early stages in the Upper Great Lakes so similar invasions do not become the norm.
 Small communities along the Upper Peninsula's Great Lake shorelines, such as those along the Keweenaw waterway in the Keweenaw Peninsula, rely on nearshore waterways, ecosystems, and fish and bird habitat that enable Michigan and Wisconsin's tourist industry.
 Left unmanaged, invasive EWM can severely impact native ecosystems and can affect the financial viability of local communities.
 Dense surface canopies of EWM can reduce water movement and oxygen levels and block the sunlight needed by desirable native plants, thus indirectly impacting fish and other aquatic organisms especially important for recreation and tourism as well as local tribal subsistence and commerce.
 In addition to effects on ecosystems and fisheries, EWM has been shown to have extensive economic impacts on communities (Eiswerth et al. 2000) and has the potential to reduce real estate values and the tourist-associated economies of Great Lake States coastal communities.

-Remote sensing, including aerial and satellite imagery as well as underwater acoustic imagery, are being analyzed to quantitatively and efficiently assess both the regional extent of EWM (identifying newly invaded areas at an early stage without intensive field monitoring) and the local outcomes of EWM treatments, enabling managers to monitor the impacts of and improve the techniques used for combating this invader and restoring natural habitat in coastal areas of the Great Lakes.
+Remote sensing, including aerial and satellite imagery as well as underwater acoustic imagery, were analyzed to quantitatively and efficiently assess both the regional extent of EWM (identifying newly invaded areas at an early stage without intensive field monitoring) and the local outcomes of EWM treatments, enabling managers to monitor the impacts of and improve the techniques used for combating this invader and restoring natural habitat in coastal areas of the Great Lakes.

 Casey Huckins (PI)